kebreeze/558Project3/README.md

 ## Code for Automation of Reports

 There are two steps involved in the creation of analyses from a single .Rmd file.
 The first step is to create file names to output to and a list with each channel name for using in `render()`.
-During this step we also need to use the `rm()` function to remove existing params from the R environment so that the document will knit properly for each iteration.
 The second step is to generate the reports for each channel.

 The code below generates file names and a list for each channel and stores this information in a tibble.